bbrooks/stockfighter-js/README.md

 ### License and Contributing

-This project is licensed under MIT, and the full license can be found [here](LICENSE.md).
+This project is licensed under MIT.